kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy_activists_investigators.md

 ---
 layout: post
 category : lessons
-tagline: "Privacy for Activists and Investigators"
+tagline: "Privacy for Activists, Investigators and Whistleblowers"
-title: Privacy for Activists and Investigators
+title: Privacy for Activists, Investigators and Whistleblowers
-description: Tools to help with privacy for activists. tags : [Signal App, VeraCrypt, TorBrowser, Tails OS, HTTPSEverywhere, Riseup.net, Autistici, Whisper Systems]
+description: Privacy tools for activists, investigators and whistleblowers tags : [Signal App, VeraCrypt, TorBrowser, Tails OS, HTTPSEverywhere, Riseup.net, Autistici, Whisper Systems]
 ---
 {% include JB/setup %}

-## Privacy for Activists and Investigators
+## Privacy for Investigators and Whistleblowers

-This guide will discuss how to communicate, coordinate, and expose information as securely as possible.
+This guide will discuss how to communicate, coordinate, and expose information as securely as possible for activists, investigators and whistleblowers.
 You'll read about computer security first, followed by mobile security.

 ## Laptops and Desktops